Phineas and Ferb (soundtrack)

-Phineas and Ferb is the first soundtrack album for the Disney Channel television series, Phineas and Ferb, which was released September 22, 2009 in the United States by Disney Channel Records, Walt Disney Records and Hollywood Records.
+Phineas and Ferb is the first soundtrack album for the Disney Channel television series Phineas and Ferb, which was released September 22, 2009, in the United States by Disney Channel Records, Walt Disney Records and Hollywood Records.
 The album contains 26 songs from season one.
 It also contains the bonus track "The F-Games" that can only be heard online.

 As of March 6, 2010, the soundtrack had sold about 122,600 copies in the United States.

 Background

 The artists on the soundtrack all are in Phineas and Ferb except for Bowling for Soup who performs the theme tune for the series.
 The song "Gitchee Gitchee Goo" performed by Vincent Martella, Hayden Panettiere and Ashley Tisdale featured in the episode "Flop Starz", was also included in the 2009 album Disney Channel Playlist.

 Release

-The original report cited that the initial February 10, 2009 release date had been pushed back to August 4.
-On June 26, 2009 the release date was pushed back to September 22, 2009.
+The original report cited that the initial release date of February 10, 2009, had been pushed back to August 4.
+On June 26, 2009, the release date was pushed back to September 22, 2009.
 Later this has been confirmed on the official website.
-The soundtrack was released in the United Kingdom on October 10, 2009 via EMI Music.
+The soundtrack was released in the United Kingdom on October 10, 2009, via EMI Music.